Chart Color Schemes

 Donnybrook is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Donnybrook has one of the most culturally diverse populations in Australia, with 50.3% of its residents born overseas and 59.6% speaking a language other than English at home.
-Christianity is the predominant religion in Donnybrook, comprising 35.5% of the population.
-However, the category 'Other' is significantly overrepresented, making up 21.5% of Donnybrook's population compared to the Greater Melbourne average of 4.4%.
+Donnybrook has one of the highest levels of cultural diversity in the country, with 50.3% of its population born overseas and 59.6% speaking a language other than English at home.
+Christianity is the predominant religion in Donnybrook, accounting for 35.5% of the population.
+However, the most significant overrepresentation is seen in the 'Other' category, which comprises 21.5% of the population, compared to the Greater Melbourne average of 4.4%.

 Frequently Asked Questions - Diversity